antidot-framework/message-queue/docs/README.md

 #### Beanstalk Queue

-The Beanstalk queue requires the beanstal host and beanstalk port to work.
+The Beanstalk queue requires the beanstalk host and beanstalk port to work.
 It uses Pheanstalk PHP library.

 ```bash
 composer require enqueue/pheanstalk